patand08/new-weather-coding-test/README.md

-# Coding take home task: OpenWeatherMap
+# Coding take home task: OpenWeatherMap (Hired! 🎉)

 Using OpenWeatherMap API, Next.js, Tailwindcss and Zustand, I made as requested and created a 5 day weather forecast app.